Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 ..
 Note::

     Note that the staked amount needed to participate in finalization committee is some fraction of the total amount of existing CCD, defined by the value of the ``capitalBound`` key in the configurations file.
 The total amount is the sum of the balances of all the baker and foundation accounts specified in the genesis configuration file.
+In this particular example the stake is sufficient for baking.

 Next, generate the genesis data: